You are here:

 Promoting Healthy Workplaces & Healthy Communities

 The Inaugural Community Health Challenge was won by the City of Lakewood.

 Read the announcement and press coverage.

 Welcome to the Cuyahoga County Health Alliance.
 In 2014 County Health Rankings, Cuyahoga County was ranked 65th out of Ohio’s 88 counties in health outcomes.
 We have been ranked 67th, 65th and 69th over the last three years.
 State and local data show that the leading causes of death and disability across the county are from chronic diseases such as heart disease, cancer, obesity and diabetes.
 These are largely preventable diseases.
 In addition, the average life expectancy is 65 years of age in some communities in Cuyahoga County; whereas, it is 85 years of age in other communities just a few miles away.
 Living in one community instead of another means that you may live 20 fewer years.
 We need to do better than this - and I think we can.

-In conjunction with the Alliance’s two year anniversary, a Community Health Challenge will be held this Spring and Summer.
-The purpose of the Challenge is to engage communities and municipal workplaces in a voluntary, countywide competition that is coordinated to drive improvements to health and well-being.
-Challenge participants and winners will be eligible to receive a designation of OneCuyahoga Healthy Community and additional incentives.
+In conjunction with the Alliance’s two year anniversary, was Community Health Challenge held in Spring and Summer of 2014.
+The Challenge engages communities and municipal workplaces in a voluntary, countywide competition that drives improvements to health and well-being.
+The inaugural challenge was won by the City of Lakewood.

 Please get involved and join the county in this important work.
 Questions and feedback can be sent to email@example.com.